 1 week Check-in

-- This check-in is to see how students are doing, get feedback, notify them of any new changes in the course.
+Check-in to see how students are doing, get feedback, and notify them of any new changes or content in the course.

-- If you're finalizing course material--e.g. finishing a couple videos--this is a good time to communicate that to your students.
+If you're finalizing course material--e.g. finishing a couple videos--this is a good time to communicate that to your students.
 Transparency is always the way to go.

 2 week Check-in